MaZderMind/osm-history-splitter/README.md

     ./osm-history-splitter input.osm.pbf output.config

 the splitter reads through input.osm.pbf and splitts it into the extracts listet in output.config.
+Optionally the following switches are supported:
+* --hardcut - enable hardcut mode (default)
+* --softcut - enable softcut mode
+* --debug - enable debug output

-The config-file-format is simple and line-based, it looks like this:
+The config-file-format is simple and line-based.
+Empty lines and lines beginning with # are ignored.
+A config-file might looks like this:

     woerrstadt.osh.pbf    BBOX    8.1010,49.8303,8.1359,49.8567
     gau-odernheim.osh     OSM     clipbounds/aaa_test/go.osm